stagfoo/fairybread/README.md

   }
 ```
 [Demo](http://codepen.io/stagfoo/pen/vxmROp)

 `.addSpecial` lets you paste any full css into the special style sheet.
-Its global because most likely used for font-face and keyframe, which can't be scoped. this should also help you fix any style syntax not supported yet.
+Its global in its own sheet because its designed for font-face and keyframes, which can't be scoped. this should also help you fix any style syntax not supported yet by fairybread.

 ## Extend
+Pretty much just object syntax from javascript
 ```js
 var tag_color = sheet.extend('a').color;
 sheet.add ('.button', `color:${tag_color}`);